 Viewers who first saw the film during its debut in 1906 probably found it even more fascinating.

-The motion picture industry had just started when American Mutoscope and Biograph Company filmed Boston by streetcar in 1906.
+The motion picture industry, even newer than the str had just started when American Mutoscope and Biograph Company filmed Boston by Streetcar in 1906.

 On April 14, 1894, the first kinetoscope parlor opened in New York City.
 Patrons viewed moving pictures through a peephole, which Thomas Edison’s laboratory invented.
 In New York two years later came the first commercially successful movie projection, again with an Edison invention – the Vitascope.
 Weeks later in Boston, Benjamin Franklin Keith showed a film with the Vitascope in his vaudeville theatre on 547 Washington Street.

 In 1906, Boston’s first movie theatre, the Theatre Comique, opened on Tremont Row in Scollay Square.
 It typically showed a series of short films of real life, drama and entertainment.
-Cameramen traveled the United States filming scenery to product those short films of real life.
+Cameramen traveled the United States filming scenery to product such cinema verite.

 The scenes shown are full of life and action, simply lacking in vocalization.
 To describe the enthusiasm aroused would be impossible.
 Worthy professors and scientific men vied with grocery clerks in the warmth of their applause.

-Twenty-five years earlier, Boston greeted the electric streetcar with similar awe, but gave it no warm applause.
-An inventor named Benson Bidwell brought a demonstration model to the city.
+Twenty-five years before Bitzer took his camera onto an electric streetcar, Boston greeted the conveyance with similar awe.
+However, the electric streetcar got no warm applause.
+An inventor named Benson Bidwell had brought a demonstration model to the city.
 He hoped for a contract to build and operate a streetcar line.
 Bidwell described the reaction in the winter of 1884-85:

 The cars were nicely upholstered and made a sensation among the Boston Yankees, who, when they came to fully understand that an unseen power was running, lighting and heating the cars, said it was either magic or a fraud; for they could not comprehend though they were afraid of it.